Bayesian Neural Network Surrogates for Bayesian Optimization of Carbon Capture and Storage Operations: Problem description

 \subsection{The reservoir system}

-This study extends our previous work \cite{fotias2024optimization}, which examined the carbon sequestration potential of a deep, highly permeable synthetic aquifer.
-As illustrated in Figure \ref{fig2} (generated using ResInsight, an open-source tool for 3D visualization, curve plotting and post-processing of reservoir models and simulations), the aquifer exhibits an inclined geometry reminiscent of an anticline.
+In this study, we reuse the synthetic aquifer benchmark from our previous work \cite{fotias2024optimization}, which examined the carbon sequestration potential of a deep, highly permeable synthetic aquifer.
+As illustrated in Figure \ref{fig2} (visualized in ResInsight), the aquifer exhibits an inclined geometry reminiscent of an anticline.
 It spans a large horizontal area and is composed of four sedimentary layers, each characterized by different average permeability values.
-The formation is tightly sealed by shale, with no evident faulting or fracturing and it maintains a salinity of approximately 65,000 ppm.
+The formation is tightly sealed by shale; no faults or fractures are included in the model and salinity is approximately 65,000 ppm.
 The temperature profile of the aquifer adheres to expected thermal gradients at its depth, as detailed in Table \ref{tab1}.
 Due to its high permeability, the pressure distribution within the aquifer aligns with the pressure gradient and remains isotropic in the $x$-$y$ plane.
 However, the aquifer is slightly overpressurized, which necessitates the simultaneous extraction of brine during CCS operations.
 This approach is critical for postponing the attainment of the upper pressure safety limit of 9,000 psi mandated by technical and safety protocols.
 The significance of this strategy is further underscored by the no-flow boundary conditions imposed at the aquifer's lateral bounds in the simulation model \cite{peaceman2000fundamentals}.

-In our previous work, BO was used with a GP surrogate model to optimize well placement of 3 injectors and 8 producers.
+In our previous work, BO was used with a GP surrogate model to optimize well placement of three injectors and eight producers.
 Exploiting the symmetry of injector and producer locations under the group control policies, a permutation invariant kernel was developed that rapidly expedited the optimization.
 The objective function selected was the total CO$_2$ sequestrated mass based on predefined target injection and production rates.
 The optimal configuration is seen in Figure \ref{fig3}.